 Five years ago I was diagnosed with congestive heart failure and went into multi-system failure and was put on a ventilator and dialysis.
 I was given a prognosis of five years, if I were lucky.
 Well, here I am five years later.
 Not well, but living with dying.

-Blake left a comment on my blog.
+Sandra left a comment on my blog.
 I was curious about her and went to read her blog.
-From the first moment I read Blake’s words, my heart was touched.
+From the first moment I read Sandra’s words, my heart was touched.
 I share now a few post links to her stories (in blue) and our correspondence.
 Her words are in brown.

 My husband and others have mentioned I should write a book about my experience.
 They all seem to feel I have some unique insight into this whole dying thing.
 It didn’t take long for me to decide that a book would be a waste of precious time and doesn’t everyone think they are experiencing something in a way no one else ever has?
 We are not really that different, though I fear and delight in.

 My sister said a blog would be perfect, although no one reads this so I am torn as to the purpose served here.
 If you are dying, then you don’t need my advice.
 As you can see, here I am trying to give this a go and secretly happy that no one will ever read it.

 It looks like many people are reading your inspiring words, Sandra.
 I plan to read more of your blog.
 Thank you for reaching out to me.
 I’ve said that every day is a gift and you are someone I aspire to model!
 I pray you are not in pain and suffering.